smanilov/playground/README.md

 --------

-quicksort.c - A naive implementation of QuickSort. const.c - An exploration of the usage of const in C. macros.c - An example of using macros for some basic meta programming. image_output.c - An example of a program outputting a ppm image.
+quicksort.c - A naive implementation of QuickSort.

+const.c - An exploration of the usage of const in C.

+macros.c - An example of using macros for some basic meta programming.

+image\_output.c - An example of a program outputting a ppm image.

+rand\_image.c - Records a sequence of time differences and draws an illustration.